telerik/kendo-react-dropdowns/README.md

 ### Kendo UI DropDownList Component

-The DropDownList displays a list of predefined options and allows the user to pick a single value from that list.
+The DropDownList displays a list of pre-defined options and allows the user to pick a single value from that list.

 ```html-preview